reduxjs/redux/docs/basics/UsageWithReact.md

     </tbody>
 </table>

-In this todo app, we will have three container components that pass props to presentational components.
-We suggest that you do not nest container components and that you pass props down whenever possible.
+We suggest that you do not nest container components beyond necessity.
+Start by having a few top-level container components pass the props down to the presentational component tree.
+When you notice that components in the middle of that tree pass too many props down without actually using them, it is a good time to introduce some containers.

 ## Designing Component Hierarchy